 Pasta, Rice, Ancient Grains, Bread

 - Put them in a salad.
-All grains work in salads.
-Even a little bit adds some texture.
+All grains work!
+Even a little bit adds some texture, and some even add protein.

-- Make Fried Grains.
-Day-old is preferred.
-The firm texture holds up better to frying.
-You can replace rice for quinoa and other grains in
+- Make fried grains.
+Day-old is better for these recipes since the firm texture holds up better than frying.
+You can replace rice with quinoa and other grains in

 - Make a casserole.
-Use leftover pasta or rice and mix it with some sauce and cheese and bake!
+Use leftover pasta or rice and mix it with some sauce and cheese and bake.
+This time, freeze any amount you won’t get to right away.

 - Fry it up!
 Fried Pasta is delicious!
 Giada’s pasta nests are undoubtedly worth a try.

-- I never met a bread that isn’t an excellent base for homemade pizza night.
+- I never met a bread that isn’t an excellent base for homemade pizza.

 - Make a breakfast hash.
 Scramble or fry some eggs and throw the veggies in at the end to heat up.